codentratechnologies/Restaurant-portals/restro2.md

 │  [ Kitchen has run out of mozzarella cheese block.                   ] │
 │                                                                        │
-│  ⚠️ Prepaid Order: Confirming rejection triggers an instant refund to   │ │  the customer payment method via Stripe (estimated 3-5 working days).  │ ├────────────────────────────────────────────────────────────────────────┤ │                                          [ Cancel ]  [ CONFIRM REJECT ]│
+│  ⚠️ Prepaid Order: Confirming rejection triggers an instant refund to   │ │  the customer payment method via Stripe (refunded in 2-3 working days).│ ├────────────────────────────────────────────────────────────────────────┤ │                                          [ Cancel ]  [ CONFIRM REJECT ]│
 └────────────────────────────────────────────────────────────────────────┘